waledroid/waledroid/README.md

 <br>Specialty: Artificial Inteligence & Camera Calibration <br>

 📚 Strong interest in Vision based Neural Networks for Semantics Object Detection <br>
-⚡ I also have a unbiased interest in AI for Medical Diagnosis, Prognosis and Treatment <br>
-📚 I am an Unrepentant learner | Growth-oriented | Intentionally curious <br>
 👯 I’m always ready to collaborate with other learners <br>
 😄 Pronouns: He/Him